How do I comply with the British Standard for signs and when should I do it?

 What is the difference between Coasteering and Tombstoning?

-The critical difference between Coasteering and Tombstoning is the informal nature of the latter.
+The critical difference between coasteering and tombstoning is the informal nature of the latter.
 Coasteering is a popular emerging activity that involves traversing along the intertidal zone, using a combination of scrambling, walking, and swimming to complete the journey.
-It often involves a series of jumps into deeper water.
+It often involves a series of jumps into deep water.

-It is important to recognise that Tombstoning is an activity, which has occurred around the coast for generations, unfortunately over recent years it has gained attention for the wrong reasons, with a number of people killed or seriously injured.
+It is important to recognise that tombstoning is an activity, which has been practised around the coast for generations.
+Unfortunately inrecent years it has gained attention for the wrong reasons, with a number of people killed or seriously injured.
 The title was adopted because of the way a person falls and plunges into deep water, in a similar way a stone would.
-Tombstoning is typically undertaken by individuals, with varying degrees of planning and formality attached.
-Quite often, the media will use the tag Tombstoning to describe a wide range of activity where people jump into the water from height.
+Tombstoning is typically undertaken by individuals with varying degrees of planning and formality attached.
+Quite often, the media will use the tag tombstoning to describe a wide range of activity where people jump into the water from height.
 Read more...

 What precautions should I take when taking part in water sports?